oggismetto/tidytuesday/README.md

 ### Year 2020 Episode 19: Animal Crossing - New Horizons

-For this episode i’ve explored quite a lot trying to find something interesting until i came up with this plot..
-Still have to figure out why the months are in italian.. and why i couldnt’ set the x\_limits properly…
+For this episode i’ve explored quite a lot trying to find something interesting until i came up with this plot… Still have to figure out why the months are in italian.. and why i couldnt’ set the x\_limits properly….

 ![Animal Crossing](plots/2020_19/animal_crossing.png)